Adelphia, New Jersey

-Adelphia is an unincorporated community located within the northern section of Howell Township in Monmouth County, New Jersey, United States.
+Adelphia is an unincorporated community located in northern Howell Township, Monmouth County, in the U.S. state of New Jersey.
 The area is served as United States Postal Service ZIP code 07710.
-The community borders Freehold Township.
+The community borders Freehold Township, and residents who reside in Adelphia use a Freehold mailing address.

 Nomenclature

 Prior to the community adapting its name from the Greek word for 'brotherhood' (adelphia), the area was previously known as Turkey.
 The only remnants of Turkey happen to lie within the title of a nearby county park, Turkey Swamp Park.
 Prior to the Turkey name the area was called "Blue Ball".